SCOPE: Signal-Calibrated On-Policy Distillation Enhancement with Dual-Path Adaptive Weighting: Preliminary Analysis

-As shown in Figure~\ref{fig:sub_trunc}, at every truncation level, prefixes that induce low teacher perplexity (Q1) consistently achieve substantially higher recovery rates than high-perplexity ones (Q4), with margins up to \textbf{+19.4\%}.
-Furthermore, as the truncation level increases, the recovery rate drops precipitously across all groups, with even the best-performing group declining significantly to roughly \textbf{35\%} at the 80\% truncation ratio.
-This reveals a critical mechanism: high teacher perplexity indicates severe context degradation, which disrupts the teacher's reasoning and generates high-entropy noise.
-Learning from these regions renders rectification extremely inefficient.
-Conversely, low perplexity ensures that the prefix remains structurally coherent, allowing the teacher to provide sharp, high-quality corrective signals.
-This motivated our belief that \textbf{efficient rectification requires down-weighting regions with high teacher perplexity to filter out misleading noise}.
+As shown in Figure~\ref{fig:diversity_tradeoff}b, low-PPL prefixes (Q1) consistently yield significantly higher recovery rates than their high-PPL counterparts (Q4) across all truncation levels, outperforming them by a margin of up to \textbf{+19.4\%}.
+Furthermore, as the truncation level increases, recovery rates drop rapidly across all groups, with even the best-performing group declining to approximately \textbf{35\%} at an 80\% truncation ratio.
+This reveals a critical mechanism: high teacher PPL indicates severe context degradation, which disrupts the teacher's reasoning process and generates high-entropy noise.
+Learning from these degraded regions renders rectification extremely inefficient.
+Conversely, low PPL ensures the prefix remains structurally coherent, allowing the teacher to provide high-quality corrective signals.
+This motivates our belief that \textbf{efficient rectification requires down-weighting samples with high teacher PPL to filter out misleading noise}.